petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/reading-dxp-cloud-service-logs.md

 The entire instance ID for stateful set type services always remains the same for each node of the service.
 This allows you to reliably use the same instance ID to identify the node in a cluster with the same [volume](../build-and-deploy/configuring-persistent-file-storage-volumes.md), even after the service has been redeployed.

-## Accessing Logs via the DXP Cloud Console
+## Accessing Logs via the Liferay Cloud Console

-Follow these steps to access environment service logs via the DXP Cloud console:
+Follow these steps to access environment service logs via the Liferay Cloud console:

 1. Navigate to a project environment.